Stuycs-K/final-project-3-chen-william-quintero-marco/WORKLOG.md

 Worked on Tower class and added constructor and attack() and place() abstract methods Created Pencil Launcher and Ruler Police (names not finalized) and added constructors

-### 5/26
+### 5/27

-Worked on Game and Tower class to place units similar to the Orb lab and created Keybind system to select units to place.
+Worked on placing Towers, similar to placing Orbs from the Orb lab.
+Created keybind system to select Towers to place.

+### 5/28

+Worked on Towers attack method and creating projectiles.